-However, note that professional advice may be needed in drafting an association’s purposes if the association wants to fall within a particular category of charity or to obtain charitable taxation concessions (see ‘Tax concessions’, above).
+However, note that professional advice may be needed in drafting an association’s purposes if the association wants to fall within a particular category of charity or to obtain charitable taxation concessions (see ‘Tax concessions’ in ‘Other issues to consider’).

 The rules of an association

 The rules of an association govern the rights and responsibilities of the members and how the association operates.
-The rules are a An agreement that the law will enforce. between the incorporated association and its members.
+The rules are a contract between the incorporated association and its members.

 An association has a choice to adopt one of the following approaches:

 - Adopt the model rules provided in the Associations Incorporation Reform Regulations 2012 (Vic).
 A copy of these rules can be found on CAV’s website.
 Using the model rules can save an association the time and money.

 - Partially adopt the model rules.
 An association can amend the model rules to suit its purposes.
-Before amending the model rules, consider: What is intended to be achieved by the A change made to a legal document or Act of parliament. or new clause?
+Before amending the model rules, consider: What is intended to be achieved by the amendment or new clause?
 When amending the model rules, it is important to use simple and clear language.
-This A document that sets out what a person wants to happen to their money and other property after they die. assist to avoid later disputes about what was intended by the rules.
-When amending the model rules, make sure the modified rules contain the matters specified in the Associations Act (sch 1) (these are listed on CAV’s website, at www.consumer.vic.gov.au)
+This will assist to avoid later disputes about what was intended by the rules.
+When amending the model rules, make sure the modified rules contain the matters specified in the Associations Act (sch 1).

 - Draft its own rules, which must contain the matters specified in the Associations Act (sch 1).